STEllAR-GROUP/hpx/libs/core/async_sycl/README.rst

 HPX to be compiled with dpcpp).
 For HipSYCL we use its cmake integration instead (requiring HPX to be compiled with clang++ and including HipSYCL as a library).

-To build with OneAPI, use the CMake Varaible HPX_WITH_SYCL=ON.
+To build with OneAPI, use the CMake Variable HPX_WITH_SYCL=ON.
 To build with HipSYCL, use HPX_WITH_SYCL=ON and HPX_WITH_HIPSYCL=ON (and make sure find_package will find HipSYCL).

 Lastly, the module contains three tests/examples.
 All three implement a simple vector add example.
 The first one